What is the timeline for the selection of Organizing Corps 2020?

 When will accepted corps members be informed?

-Once your application is submitted, the full interview process will take approximately 2-3 weeks.
-Accepted corps members will be informed on a rolling basis and by no later than Friday, April 19, 2019.
+Accepted corps members will be informed on a rolling basis and by no later than Friday, April 24, 2020.

 What are you looking for in a strong candidate?

-We are looking for young people who have heart and hustle, are resilient, inclusive, courageous and joyful, and excited about the prospect of working on a presidential campaign.
+We are looking for applicants who are resilient, entrepreneurial, inclusive, courageous, joyful, and excited about the prospect of working on a presidential campaign.

 When does the program start and end?